kartik-v/bootstrap-checkbox-x/README.md

 An extended checkbox plugin for Bootstrap built using JQuery, which allows three checkbox states and includes additional styles.
 The plugin uses Bootstrap markup and CSS 3 styling by default, but it can be overridden with any other CSS markup.
 It also helps you to fallback to a native checkbox OR display native checkboxes with tristate capability.

-With v1.5.4, the plugin now supports initializing widget on a SELECT input as well (other than a CHECKBOX or TEXT input).
+With v1.5.5, the plugin now supports initializing widget on a SELECT input as well (other than a CHECKBOX or TEXT input).

-> NOTE: The checkbox plugin stores the values by default as integer format (and not boolean format) for checked and unchecked states.
+> NOTE: The checkbox plugin stores the values by default as character format (and not boolean format) for checked and unchecked states.
 This can be overridden by setting `valueChecked`, `valueUnchecked` and `valueNull` properties.

 ## Features